Diagnostic Medical Sonography

 1 Credit (1)

 Registry preparation mock examinations over materials covered in Obstetric and Gynecological ultrasound.
 Students must pass this course with a 74% or better OR pass national certification in OB/GYN Sonography.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 292.
 Registry Preparation: Abdomen